Last Updated: 9 July, 2019

-We collect and process personal information about you with your consent or as necessary to provide the Services you use, operate our business, meet our contractual and legal obligations, protect the security of our systems and our customers, or fulfil other legitimate interests.
+We collect and process personal information about you with your consent or as necessary to provide the Services you use, operate our business, meet our contractual and legal obligations, protect the security of our systems and our customers, or fulfill other legitimate interests.

 We collect information about you in various ways when you use our Services.
 We collect personal information you provide to us.
 For example, we collect your name, email address, social media identity, postal address, phone number, fax number, demographics and other information you provide us on our Services.
 We also collect credit card numbers if you purchase our products on our website or through other Services.
 Some Services may not be available or function correctly if you are not willing to provide personal information.
 We may also obtain information from other sources and combine that with information we collect on our Services.